 - Michael Ramsey, AEG Fellow

-Boston’s Q3 IoT Series has become one of AEG’s most successful events.
-With a full house at Holland & Knight, energy stakeholders discussed specific problems related to advancing the Internet of Things (IoT) for the City of Boston.
-AEG founder H.G. was so pleased with the results, he shared a public thank you note for the attendees, highlighting what he appreciated most and what he hoped for moving forward.
+Boston’s Q3 IoT Series has become one of AEG’s most sought after events.
+With a full house at Holland & Knight, energy stakeholders discussed specific opportunities and challenges related to advancing the energy technology for the City of Boston.
+AEG founder H.G. shared a public thank you note for the participants, highlighting what he appreciated most and what he hoped for moving forward.

-Following the standard AEG approach to produce meaningful results, stakeholders:
+Following the AEG approach to produce meaningful results, stakeholders:

 Identified applications of IoT that would have the most meaningful impact for Boston;